jurisgalang/named-parameters/README.md

 This gem simulates named-parameters in Ruby.
 It's a complement to the common Ruby idiom of using `Hash` args to emulate the use of named parameters.

-It does this by extending the language with a `has_named_parameters` clause that allows a class to declare the parameters that are acceptable to a method.

-The `has_named_parameters` dictates how the presence of these parameters are enforced and raises an `ArgumentError` when a method invocation is made that violates the rules for those parameters.

 Related: [Named Parameters in Ruby](http://www.jurisgalang.com/2010/11/09/named-parameters-in-ruby/)

 Get It